Sheep-y/trpg-dnd-4e-db/README.md

  * 1 Xenda-Dran's Array should be heroic tier.
 * 12 skills missing "Imporvising with (this skill)" subtitle.
 (Arcana, Bluff, Diplomacy, etc.)
 * 3 typos. ("bit points" of Cambion Stalwart, power keyword of Fifth Sword of Tyr, Primal Grove component)
-* 2 entries with missing or wrong content (Kord's Relentlessness, Orium Implement)
+* 3 entries with missing or wrong content (Kord's Relentlessness, Orium Implement, Rings of the Akarot)

 If you find similar mistakes that aren't fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).